 7. Contract Process

-Knowing the ins and outs of your contract is extremely important, and something I’ve touched on in a previous blog, but I’ll reiterate a few points here, as well.
+Knowing the ins and outs of your contract is extremely important, and something I’ve touched on in a previous blog, but I’ll reiterate a few points here.
 Be sure to read through your entire contract – this includes the Terms & Conditions.
 Take time to understand and make note of the timeframe of your contract, as well as what termination penalties are in place should the situation arise.
 Inquire about service level agreements and take note of any MRC (monthly recurring charge) and NRC (non-recurring charge) totals that could affect your agreement.
-When it comes to your contract, no question is a dumb question – be sure to understand your entire agreement.
+When it comes to your contract, no question is a dumb question – take the time to understand your entire agreement.

 8. Billing Process